Decoding the Mysteries of RNA Methylation: Exploring Bisulfite Sequencing

 How have we used bisulfite sequencing to study the role of METTL15 and NSUN2 in mitochondria?

-In 2019 we used bisulfite sequencing and other techniques to show that METTL15 is the main N4-methylcytidine (m4C) methyltransferase in human cells and that it is responsible for methylation of position C839 in mitochondrial 12S rRNA.
-Without METTL15, the assembly of the mitoribosome is decreased.
+In 2019, we used bisulfite sequencing and other techniques to show that METTL15 is the main N4-methylcytidine (m4C) methyltransferase in human cells and that it is responsible for methylating position C839 in mitochondrial 12S rRNA.
+Without METTL15, the assembly of the mitoribosome decreases.

-We also used bisulfite sequencing to study NSUN2 in mitochondria and show that it is necessary for the generation of m5C at several positions of mitochondrial tRNAs.
-You can see some examples of the RNA methylation analysis that we performed here.
+We also used bisulfite sequencing to study NSUN2 in mitochondria and show that generating m5C at several positions of mitochondrial tRNAs is necessary.
+You can see some examples of our RNA methylation analysis here.

-Do you need help analysing your data?
-Or do you need advice on how to study m5C/m4C in your research projects?
-Just contact us for more information about what we can offer!
+Would you like help analysing your data?
+Or would you like advice on how to study m5C/m4C in your research projects?
+Contact us for more information about what we can offer!

 Previous